 Cause An oomycete, Peronospora belbahrii, that can be spread through contaminated seed and produces airborne spores, which can disperse and spread disease.
 The first United States report (October 2007) was from the Southeastern United States.
 Basil downy mildew was found in many states, including California, during 2009 and by 2011, it was discovered in Oregon.
 It can be a problem in both field- and greenhouse-grown basil crops, as well as in home gardens.
-Downy mildew is promoted by leaf wetness as well as high relative humidity, and has a wide temperature range.
+Downy mildew is promoted by leaf wetness as well as high relative humidity, but can develop under a wide temperature range.

 Symptoms Leaves have a yellowing, which resembles a nutritional deficiency, and on the undersurface of an affected leaf, purplish-brown sporulation can be observed.

 Sampling Seed stock can be assayed for the causal organism in official tests conducted by:

 Eurofins STA Laboratories (1821 Vista View Drive, Longmont, CO 80504; Tel: 303-651-6417; Fax: 303-772-4003; Customer Service: 800-426-9124; Email: firstname.lastname@example.org)